robotpony/chronicle.md/README.md

 # Chronicle.md

-*Version: 0.9*
+*Version: 1 (development version)*

-Chronicle is a small Markdown blog engine.
-It serves up weblog style sites based on folders of Markdown and other plain text files.
+ChronicleMD is a tool for publishing rich sites with Markdown and other common documentation and common and plain text data formats.
+It is focused on making publishing to the web and print easier, using plaintext where possible.

+#### New to version 1

+* New markdown engine (Parsedown)
+* Presto 1.2 (namespaces, etc.)
+* Rewrite of basic engine, allowing for plugins, type detection, and extensive markdown feature

 **How it works**